Morswin19/Morswin19/README.md

 - 👋 Hi, I’m Piotr
 - 👀 I’m interested in Coding, Sports, Music and some other things
-- 🌱 I’m currently learning a lot of staff, php, wordpress, angular is only a small part of it
+- 🌱 I’m currently learning a lot of staff: php, wordpress, angular is only a small part of it
 - 💞️ I’m looking to collaborate on interesting project
 - 📫 How to reach me:
 mail: piotr.kalman85@gmail.com